| The African Methodist Episcopal

 racism and desired religious autonomy, Allen called them to meet

 in Philadelphia to form a new Wesleyan denomination, the A.M.E.
+The

 geographical spread of the A.M.E.